A Parametric Model for Self-Interacting Dark Matter Halos: Conclusions

-\acknowledgments We thank Manoj Kaplinghat for helpful discussion.
+\acknowledgments We thank Manoj Kaplinghat and Daniel Gilman for helpful discussion, and the anonymous referee for suggesting the Read profile.
 D.Y. and H.-B. Y were supported by the John Templeton Foundation under grant ID \#61884 and the U.S. Department of Energy under grant No.\ de-sc0008541.
 Y.Z. was supported by the Kavli Institute for Cosmological Physics at the University of Chicago through an endowment from the Kavli Foundation and its founder Fred Kavli.
 The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.